Infrastructure Leasing & Financial Services: History

-IL&FS was formed in 1987 as an "RBI registered Core Investment Company" by three financial institutions, namely the Central Bank of India, Housing Development Finance Corporation (HDFC) and Unit Trust of India (UTI), to provide finance and loans for major infrastructure projects.
+IL&FS was formed in 1987 as an "RBI registered Core Investment Company" by three financial institutions, namely the Central Bank of India (50.5%), UTI (30.5%) and HDFC (19%), to provide finance and loans for major infrastructure projects.
 Gradually, as the organisation needed better financing, it additionally opened itself to two large international players, namely Mitsubishi (through Orix corporation Japan) and the Abu Dhabi Investment authority.
-Subsequently, Life Insurance Corporation India, Orix and ADIA became its largest shareholders, a pattern that continues to this day.
+Subsequently, Life Insurance Corporation India (25.34%), Orix and ADIA became its largest shareholders, a pattern that continues to this day.

-Currently, its institutional shareholders include Life Insurance Corporation of India (LIC), ORIX and Abu Dhabi Investment Authority, with small shareholdings by a few Indian banks.
+Currently, its institutional shareholders include Life Insurance Corporation of India (LIC), Orix and Abu Dhabi Investment Authority, with small shareholdings by a few Indian banks.
 State Bank of India (SBI) was a share holder till 2017, after which it sold its stake in the company.
 A few foreign investors including Greenspring associates remain investors in its subsidiary companies, especially IL&FS transportation and IL&FS infrastructure services.

 In 2012, A2Z Group acquired the property management subsidiary of IL&FS (IL&FS Property Management & Services Ltd) in a cash and stock deal.
 The deal was done through its subsidiary A2Z Infraservices Ltd for ₹ 25 crore.
 While ₹7 crore cash payment was made to IL&FS Infrastructure Equity Fund and IL&FS Employees Welfare Trust, the infrastructure major also took a 20% stake in A2Z Infraservices by way of a stock swap.

 In April 2019, its newly constituted board informed investors that the company had 302 entities through which it currently operates.

 Group companies

 IL&FS has 256 group companies as of 2018, including subsidiaries, joint venture companies and associate entities.
 Though on the surface, the company appears to have 23 direct subsidiaries, 141 indirect subsidiaries (including special purpose vehicles for different projects), 6 joint ventures and 4 associate companies, each of them is further subdivided into additional legal entities, with much cross ownership as well as ownership by investment vehicles of various governments.

 While some of its subsidiaries (such as IL&FS Transport) ran into high losses in 2018 and found it difficult to repay their loans, others (such as IL&FS investment managers) posted profits of ₹72.5 crore in 2018, a 33% profit after tax.

+Schoolnet India (founded in 1997) previously known as IL&FS Education and Technology Services Limited, is an Indian educational technology and skills development company.
+It offers digital and technology-assisted services in K–12 education, vocational training, and workforce development.